mochen1030/QFolderDialog/README.md

 # Introduction
 This is an implement of multi-selection folder dialog using windows api, which can be used in Qt program.

-It is surprise that there is no function select folders and return the paths of folders by class QFileDialog in Qt, My Qt version in use is Qt 5.12.11.
+It is surprise that there is no function to select folders and return the paths of folders by class QFileDialog in Qt, My Qt version in use is Qt 5.12.11.

 I do not know that if this feature is available in the later version.
 I hope it.